Givental's non-linear Maslov index on lens spaces: Introduction

 Theorem \ref{theorem: main} allows to extend the applications of the non-linear Maslov index to the case of lens spaces, giving the following results (see Section \ref{section: applications}).

 \begin{cor}\labell{cor1} Consider a lens space $L_k^{2n-1}$ with its standard contact structure.
-Then: \begin{enumerate} {(\roman{enumi})} \item $L_k^{2n-1}$ is orderable. \item The discriminant and oscillation metrics on the universal cover of the identity component of the contactomorphism group of $L_k^{2n-1}$ are unbounded. \item Any contactomorphism of $L_k^{2n-1}$ contact isotopic to the identity has at least $n$ translated points with respect to the standard contact form.
+Then: \begin{enumerate} {(\roman{enumi})} \item $L_k^{2n-1}$ is orderable. \item The discriminant and oscillation metrics on $\widetilde{\Cont}_0(L_k^{2n-1})$ are unbounded. \item Any contactomorphism of $L_k^{2n-1}$ contact isotopic to the identity has at least $n$ translated points with respect to the standard contact form.
 Moreover, if all translated points are non-degenerate then their number is at least $2n$. \item Any contact form on $L_k^{2n-1}$ defining the standard contact structure has at least one closed Reeb orbit. \end{enumerate} \end{cor}